 Brandon from Deloitte Africa opens up about managing his chronic depression as part of our series aiming to reduce societal stigma around mental health.

 When you think about how much time we spend with colleagues compared to even our partners and family, the question isn’t so much ‘how can you be open?’ but rather ‘how can you not?’.
-Organizations are made up of human beings.
+Organisations are made up of human beings.
 We all have our own experiences and emotions, and you rarely know from outward appearances what people might be going through behind closed doors.

 I’ve come to value my colleagues as friends and a second family and have found that being open about my own struggles with mental health and the difficult experiences I’ve been through has helped solidify my relationships and build trust with the people around me.
 My vulnerability has become my strength and being open about my mental health has carried through into my approach to everything I do at work.
 This transparency helps build trust in my integrity as a professional, which further strengthens my bond with my workmates.